 But they didn’t.
 They thought differently, they acted differently, and they ended up wealthy because of it.

 So if you have aspirations of becoming wealthy one day, it’s important you start thinking how wealthy people think.
-It’s important you know the difference between bad debt and good debt ... and you start using good debt to your advantage!
+It’s important you know the difference between bad debt, good debt.
+Then you can start using good debt to your advantage!

 In the example of the car loan above, you (wisely!) bucked the advice traditionally given by financial gurus, advisors, and mainstream media — who see “car loan” and simply, without hesitation, toss it into the bad debt category.